Sunwood-ai-labs/Llama-finetune-sandbox/docs/README.en.md

 ## 🚀 Project Overview

-**Llama-finetune-sandbox** is an experimental environment for learning and verifying the fine-tuning of Llama models.
-You can try various fine-tuning methods to customize models and evaluate their performance.
+**Llama-finetune-sandbox** provides an experimental environment for learning and verifying Llama model fine-tuning.
+You can try various fine-tuning methods, customize models, and evaluate performance.
 It caters to a wide range of users, from beginners to researchers.
 Version 0.1.0 includes a repository name change, a significantly updated README, and the addition of a Llama model fine-tuning tutorial.

-## ✨ Main Features
+## ✨ Key Features

-1. **Diverse Fine-tuning Methods**:
+1. **Diverse Fine-tuning Methods:**
    - LoRA (Low-Rank Adaptation)
    - QLoRA (Quantized LoRA)
    - Full Fine-tuning
    - Parameter-Efficient Fine-tuning (PEFT)

-2. **Flexible Model Settings**:
+2. **Flexible Model Configuration:**
    - Customizable maximum sequence length
    - Various quantization options
    - Multiple attention mechanisms

-3. **Experiment Environment Setup**:
+3. **Experiment Environment Setup:**
    - Performance evaluation tools
    - Memory usage optimization
    - Visualization of experimental results

 ## 🔧 How to Use

-This repository includes a tutorial (`sandbox/Llama_3_2_1B+3B_Conversational_+_2x_faster_finetuning_JP.md`) on high-speed fine-tuning using the Unsloth library.
-This tutorial explains the fine-tuning process step-by-step with abundant code examples.
+This repository includes a tutorial on high-speed fine-tuning using the Unsloth library (`sandbox/Llama_3_2_1B+3B_Conversational_+_2x_faster_finetuning_JP.md`).
+This tutorial explains the fine-tuning process step-by-step with numerous code examples.
 The tutorial is written in Japanese.
-[Use this to convert from markdown to notebook format](https://huggingface.co/spaces/MakiAi/JupytextWebUI).
+[Use this to convert from Markdown to Notebook format](https://huggingface.co/spaces/MakiAi/JupytextWebUI).
 A [Google Colab notebook](https://colab.research.google.com/drive/1AjtWF2vOEwzIoCMmlQfSTYCVgy4Y78Wi?usp=sharing) is also available.

 ## 📦 Installation Instructions